Music Directors & Composers [Industry]

 (1866-1951) Composer, songwriter, librettist, musician.

 George Clutsam published his first composition at age nine and in his early twenties toured with various minstrel shows through Australasia and the East.
 After moving to England in 1887 he established himself as an accompanist and composer of both serious and light music.
 Among his works were several operas and a number of musical comedies, burlesques and plays.
-His biggest success was the Shubert-inspired 1922 musical play Lilac Time (later Blossom Time, 1942), for which he arranged Shubert’s music and composed additional music. .
+His biggest success was the Schubert-inspired 1922 musical play Lilac Time (later Blossom Time, 1942), for which he arranged Schubert’s music and composed additional music.

 ˚˚˚